neuvector/docs/user/pages/02.deploying/02.kubernetes/docs.md

 <code>
 kubectl create -f nv_master_worker.yaml</code></pre>
 </li>
-<li>Create the primary NeuVector services and pods using the preset Preview version commands or modify the sample yamls below.
-The preset Preview versions invoke a LoadBalancer for the NeuVector Console.
+<li>Create the primary NeuVector services and pods using the preset version commands or modify the sample yamls below.
+The preset versions invoke a LoadBalancer for the NeuVector Console.
 If using the sample yaml files below replace the image names and &lt;version> tags for the manager, controller and enforcer image references in the yaml file.
 Also make any other modifications required for your deployment environment (such as LoadBalancer/NodePort/Ingress for manager access etc).
 <pre>
 <code>kubectl apply -f https://raw.githubusercontent.com/neuvector/manifests/main/kubernetes/5.0.0/neuvector-containerd-k8s.yaml</code></pre>
-For 5.0.0 Preview with Rancher on K3s containerd run-time:
+For 5.0.0 with Rancher on K3s containerd run-time:
 <pre>
 <code>kubectl apply -f https://raw.githubusercontent.com/neuvector/manifests/main/kubernetes/5.0.0/neuvector-rancher-containerd-k3s.yaml</code></pre>
-For 5.0.0 Preview with docker run-time:
+For 5.0.0 with docker run-time:
 <pre>
 <code>kubectl apply -f https://raw.githubusercontent.com/neuvector/manifests/main/kubernetes/5.0.0/neuvector-docker-k8s.yaml</code></pre>
-For 5.0.0 Preview with AWS Bottlerocket run-time:
+For 5.0.0 with AWS Bottlerocket run-time:
 <pre>
 <code>kubectl apply -f https://raw.githubusercontent.com/neuvector/manifests/main/kubernetes/5.0.0/neuvector-aws-bottlerocket-k8s.yaml</code></pre>
 Or, if modifying any of the above yaml or samples from below: